jutaz/node-depscan/README.md

-node-depscan
+Depscan
 ============

-This finds unused dependencies.
+This finds unused dependencies in your node project.

+# Installation

+`npm install -g depscan`

 # Usage

-* `npm install -g depscan`
 * go to target dir and run `depscan` or do `depscan ../source.js`
 * You can also scan multiple entry points by doing `depscan ../source1.js ../source2.js`